-Rent stratification is a great approach to optimizing a property's net rental income, to accommodate the lower income applicants with the rental income from the higher applicant's rent.
-However, the implementation of this program takes numerous steps and will be achieved based on a property's unit turnover rate.
+Rent stratification is a great approach to optimizing a property's net rental income, accommodating lower-income residents with the rental income from the higher residents' rent.
+However, implementing this program takes several steps and will be achieved based on a property's unit turnover rate.
 NOTE: Stratified rents are not to be implemented until steps one through three have been completed.